sadanand1120/Deep-Learning-Specialization/README.md

   - It starts of with the basics of **RNNs** and then talks in detail about **LSTM and GRU** models.
 Building **Language models for text generation and Machine Translation application** are also discussed in this course.
   - It discusses very important concepts related to **Word Embedding**, and algorithms like **Word2Vec, & GloVe**.
 It then goes on to talk about **Attention model and Speech Recognition**.
-  - Via the assignments, it gives a hands-on practice of **Music Generation, and Trigger-word Detection** models, among many others.
+  - Via the assignments, it gives a hands-on practice of **Music Generation, Sentiment Classification and Trigger-word Detection** models, among many others.